 Kale chips are all the rage for the healthy minded of all sorts.
 And for good reason.
 They have all the fiber, and most of the vitamins, of raw kale, but in wonderfully crispy form, perfect for snacking.
 And while there are plenty of brands on the market, there's no need to buy kale in chip form.

 You can turn hearty leaves of kale into crispy crunchy "chips" for a delicious and remarkably healthy snack at home with minimal effort.
 The key to successful kale chips is twofold: first, bake them in a single layer so they can crisp up properly, and second, take them out of the oven after 20 minutes—they will crisp up as they cool.
 If you leave them in until they are already crisp, they will char and take on a burnt taste as they cool.

-- 1 bunch kale (I like to use Lacinato or "dino" kale, but any kind works)
+- 1 bunch kale (We like to use Lacinato or "dino" kale, but any kind works)

 - 1 to 2 teaspoons vegetable or olive oil

 - Preheat an oven to 300°F. Trim off and discard the stem ends of the kale leaves.
 Cut out and discard any large ribs from the center of the leaves (these won't crisp up the same way as the leaves will).
 Rinse the leaves clean with cool water and pat them thoroughly dry.
 You can leave small leaves whole, but you may want to cut larger leaves into more manageable pieces.
 Alternatively, you can cut the leaves into largish yet more chip-like pieces to be eaten in a bite or two.